devbycharles/messenger/README.md

 ## Project

-- IUtilized a React library and Firebase to engineer a messenger where users can speak with each other.
+- Utilized a React library and Firebase to engineer a messenger where users can speak with each other.
 Users can join the site where they can create their own chatrooms and invite whom ever they want.

 ### Built with